fasteddy516/Cresmota/docs/autodiscovery.md

 # AutoDiscovery Protocol

-For reference purposes, the following are examples of autodiscovery messages published by an Adafruit Huzzah running Tasmota 9.3.0 in various configurations.
+For reference purposes, the following are examples of autodiscovery messages published by an M5Stack Atom Echo running Tasmota 13.4.0(tasmota32) in various configurations.
 The JSON has been expanded to a more easily readable format (actual discovery messages don't include the line breaks and spaces), and some fields (MAC, IP, SSID, etc.) have been masked for privacy reasons.
-The Huzzah was configured with `MQTT Topic` set to `huzzah_1`.
+The Atom Echo was configured with `MQTT Topic` set to `atom_echo`.

 ## Single Relay with Toggle

 **Tasmota Template:**
-`{"NAME":"Huzzah","GPIO":[17,0,56,0,255,255,0,0,255,255,255,255,255],"FLAG":0,"BASE":18}`
+`{"NAME":"M5Stack Atom Echo","GPIO":[0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,224,0,0,0,1,1,0,0,0,0,0,1,0,0,0,0,0,0,32],"FLAG":0,"BASE":1}`

 **Autodiscovery:**
 Topic: `tasmota/discovery/xxxxxxxxxxxx/config`, `retain=True`